Church of St. Nicholas, Mirkovci

 Church of St. Nicholas (Crkva svetog Nikole, Hram svetog Nikole) in Mirkovci is a Serbian Orthodox church in eastern Croatia.

 The church was constructed in period between 1804 and 1813.
-It was reconstructed three times in the 20th century, firstly in 1912 during Austria-Hungary, then in 1975 in Socialist Federal Republic of Yugoslavia, and finally in 1993 during the Croatian War of Independence when Mirkovci were part of self-proclaimed SAO Eastern Slavonia, Baranja and Western Syrmia.
+It was reconstructed three times in the 20th century, firstly in 1912 during Austria-Hungary, then in 1975 in Socialist Federal Republic of Yugoslavia, and finally in 1993 during the Croatian War of Independence when Mirkovci were part of self-proclaimed Eastern Slavonia, Baranja, and Western Syrmia.
 The last reconstruction in 1993 followed war damages from 1991 when the church tower was destroyed and the roof structure collapsed.

 In March 2013 the church's wall was vandalized with an engraving of fascist Ustashe symbol.
 The same incident happened again next month, this time with the inscription in lacquer spray.